Kokumber

 6. Drink One Gallon Water

-Get ready to pee 100 times a day.
+And get ready to pee 100 times a day.
 Lol.
 Water is hardly our focus when we talk about eating clean and healthy, despite the fact that it is equally important.

-If you’re anything like me, starting a new project or routine can be very exciting, but having the mental toughness to follow through on those commitments, especially when things get tough, can be difficult.
+If you’re anything like me, starting a new challenge or routine can be very exciting, but having the mental toughness to follow through on those commitments, especially when things get tough, can be difficult.

 That’s the main idea around this challenge, to build the ‘get things done, no matter what’ attitude.

-Frisella says, that your situations will never be the same, and people waiting for the perfect time will always keep waiting, but you need to teach yourself to do what you’re supposed to do regardless of the situations.
+Andy says, that your situations will never be the same, and people waiting for the perfect time will always keep waiting, but you need to teach yourself to do what you’re supposed to do regardless of the situations.

 Related Post : How To Get Your Life Back On Track